André Vallerand: Provincial politics

 Shortly after his appointment, Vallerand said that his priorities would include simplifying government regulations, ensuring easier access for Quebec businesses to capital markets, and increasing aid for export ventures.
 In February 1986, he estimated that small businesses were creating two-thirds of new jobs in Quebec City and Montreal, and called for an "enterprise zone" to be created in Montreal's east end to compensate for job losses in the industrial sector.
 The following month, Premier Bourassa appointed Vallerand and fellow minister Daniel Johnson to draft a plan for an industrial zone in the region.

-Vallerand organized a conference in Quebec City in March 1987 that was designed to improve ties between the government and Quebec's small businesses.
+He organized a conference in Quebec City in March 1987 that was designed to improve ties between the government and Quebec's small businesses.
 Later in the year, he announced that Quebec would work toward streamlining some aspects of its existing business regulations.
 Generally, he argued for changes in Quebec's labour laws to reflect a more pro-business position.